 Occupational Safety And Health Standards Pdf

 You've probably searched for "OSHA standards PDF" at 11 PM on a Sunday.
 Maybe a contractor just asked for your written safety plan and you realized you don't have one.
-So naturally, maybe you're prepping for an audit.
+That said, maybe you're prepping for an audit.
 Maybe you're just trying to figure out which of the 1,000+ pages actually apply to your shop.

 Here's the thing nobody tells you: the PDF isn't the problem.
 Finding the right one is.